-It's only natural to want to send some comforting words to a friend, family member or acquaintance that has just lost a loved one.
+It's only natural to want to send some comforting words to a friend, family member or acquaintance that has just lost a loved one with poems about death of a loved one.
 Sympathy cards are filled with verses meant to give strength and encouragement, but you can also send a personal sympathy note if you wish.
-The following poems are examples of ways to offer comfort and compassion through poetry.
+The following poems are examples of ways to offer compassion and comfort in death through poetry.

 After a death, friends and family members can only offer words and signs of support and comfort to help the grieving process.